 We will go through each function one by one.

-- First, the ARTICLE tab.
+- First, the PAGE tab.
 Each entry in the WRP database is actually two pages in one.
-The main page is the ARTICLE page, which is where all the information on the composer or composition is stored.
+The main article is PAGE, which is where all the information on the composer or composition is stored.

 - The EDIT tab will appear on any page that has not been protected by the Sysop (myself).
 That means that you can change, correct, or add information on any page that has an EDIT tab.
 We will discuss editing in more detail further down.